You are currently viewing 11 Signs of Vitamin B12 Deficiency

 Getting B12 sublingually or under the tongue is the most bio-available form.
 The liquid is more absorbable in comparison to pills and gummies.
 Sprays can be sticky so B12 drops are preferable.

-Methylcobalamin is the form to look for as it is a bio-identical form of natural B12 and biologically active to metabolize quicker.
+Methylcobalamin is the form to look for as it is a bio-identical form of natural B12 and is biologically active to metabolize quicker.
 You do NOT want the form cyanocobalamin as it must be converted delaying its efficacy.

 Hair tissue mineral analysis and Vitamin B12 levels?